whitewhidow/BootstrapBundle/README.md

 Will include jquery, bootstrap and font-awsome.

-### Step 1: Download BBITAsyncDispatcherBundle using composer
+### Step 1: Download BBITBootstrapBundle using composer

 Add BBITAsyncDispatcherBundle in your composer.json: